 It is available and we have changed `propose´ to `decided´.
 4. Protein modification data is shown for some but not all genes.
 What determines this, the contents of the protein dataset?

 Yes.
-Protein modifications are measured with reverse phase protein arrays.
-Since each modification for each protein requires a separate antibody, they are mostly limited to ~200 proteins.
+Protein modifications were measured with reverse-phase protein arrays.
+Since each protein modification requires a separate specific antibody, the corresponding datasets are mostly limited to 100-200 proteins.

-The relevant references for reverse phase protein arrays are cited in the manuscript (Pirnia et al., 2009; Yates et al., 2009).
+The relevant references for reverse-phase protein arrays are cited in the manuscript (Pirnia et al., 2009; Yates et al., 2009).
 5. Page 4 Lines 14-38 describe methods to derive gene methylation signals from individual methylation probes, but it is not clear what functionality is actually available in this system.

-We have changed the section to more clearly reflect what functionality is actually available.
+We have changed the section to more clearly reflect what functionality is presently available in InCroMAP.